What Are Database Models? Types, Examples, and Use Cases Explained

 Hierarchical Database Model

 The Hierarchical Database Model organizes data in a tree-like structure, establishing parent-child relationships between data elements.
+In this structure, each parent record can have multiple child records, reflecting the hierarchical organization.
 This model is highly efficient for scenarios where data follows a clear hierarchical structure, such as organizational charts or inventory systems.
 A real-world example of a hierarchical database is the Windows registry in Windows XP, where settings and configurations are stored in a nested, hierarchical format.

 IBM’s Information Management System (IMS) is another example of a system based on the hierarchical model.
 Although less common in modern applications, hierarchical databases are still used in legacy systems that require structured data organization, such as book indexes or organizational charts.